Catch-up subscriptions

 ---|---|

-Disposed | The subscription got cancelled or disposed by the client. |
+Disposed | The client canceled or disposed of the subscription. |

 SubscriberError | An error occurred while handling an event in the subscription handler. |